Satish Chandra (historian): Personal life

-Satish Chandra was born in Meerut, Uttar Pradesh (then the United Provinces) to Sir Sita Ram, India's High Commissioner to Pakistan, and his wife, Basudevi.
+Satish Chandra was born in Meerut, Uttar Pradesh (then the United Provinces) to Sir Sita Ram, who later become the first Indian High Commissioner to Pakistan, and his wife, Basudevi.

 He attended Allahabad University where he earned his B.A.
 (1942), M.A.
 (1944), and D.Phil.
 (1948) under the supervision of R.P.
 Tripathi.
 His doctoral thesis was on the Parties and Politics in 18th century India.

 He was married to Savitri and had three sons.